Here are my thoughts on our Thoughts on Lifeskills Class for homeschooling. This has been an…

 After that, we headed to the grocery store.
 Had I been brilliant, I would have let him create the menu for the next couple of weeks, but I did that and made my list.
 He, however, took the list, a pen and did his thing, We talked about branding and how sometimes you pay more the brand name or the packaging.
 We compared prices on the same item, 3 different brands.
 I taught him how to shop for produce and fresh vegetables.

-As we were loading the groceries on the belt thing…I explained to him that there are good cashiers (separate your items properly and don’t overload your bags) and then there are the struggling cashiers (those that suck and smash your bread).
-I told him that it was our job to make their job a bit easier….especially when I normally shop a month at a time.
-I can be an overwhelming presence in the grocery store.
+As we were loading the groceries on the belt thing…I explained to him that there are good cashiers (separate your items properly and don’t overload your bags).
+Then, there are the struggling cashiers (those that suck and smash your bread).
+I told him that it was our job to make their job a bit easier….especially when I normally shop for a month at a time.
+Sadly, I can be an overwhelming presence in the grocery store.
 I taught him how to group cold stuff together, freezer stuff, canned goods, boxes and always…always….load the squishy stuff last.
 It makes everything go much more smoothly.

 When we went to check out, I used my debit card.
 He was in shock because he *thought* it was a credit card.
 I explained the differences (while the little girl was checking our groceries) between the two.
-Debit (or used as credit) goes directly out of my bank account…instantly…no money in account, it will decline my card.
-I then asked him what I had taught him about credit cards and he gently replied “they are from the devil!”
+Debit (or used as credit) goes directly out of my bank account…instantly…no money into an account, it will decline my card.
+I then asked him what I had taught him about credit cards and he gently replied: “they are from the devil!”
 Well done…son….well done!!!!!!